Looking for something else?

 The rise of easy-to-use, consumer-focused apps for smartphones and tablets have changed users' expectations about the kind of software they should have at work.
 The monolithic applications that dominated the PC era don't always translate well into this new world, and the skills needed to create new kinds of apps are often in short supply in enterprise development shops.

-Panelists at this week's E2 Conference here this week discussed the challenges of
+Panelists at this week's E2 Conference here this week discussed the challenges of developing mobile apps and shared these four pieces of advice:

 Create scalable apps